ilmarinen/geometry-quoting/README.md

 ## Future Improvements

 Possible future improvements include:
-a.
-Improving the serializer so that the whole file does not have to be loaded into memory before it is parsed.
+1. Improving the serializer so that the whole file does not have to be loaded into memory before it is parsed.
-b.
-Identifying areas in the profile which may be problematic to execute in practice.
+2. Identifying areas in the profile which may be problematic to execute in practice.
-c.
-Drawing an image of the profile as it would appear when contained within the optimal bounding box.
+3. Drawing an image of the profile as it would appear when contained within the optimal bounding box.

 ## References